c5shen/TIPP3/README.rst

 Usage
 -----
 The general command to run TIPP3 is listed below.
 By default, TIPP3-fast is run, which is significantly faster than the more accurate TIPP3 mode.
-See examples below for how to customize the TIPP3 pipeline.
+See `Examples`_ below for how to customize the TIPP3 pipeline.

 .. code:: bash